The cottonmouth (also known as a water moccasin) is a highly venomous pit viper that spends most of its life near water.

 Cottonmouth Conservation Status

-What’s the difference between a cottonmouth vs. a water moccasin?
+What’s the difference between a cottonmouth snake vs. a water moccasin?

 There is no difference.
 They are simply two different names for the exact same species.